ibm-cloud-docs/citrix-netscaler-vpx/accessing-and-managing-your-netscaler.md

 1. From your browser, open [customer portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} and log into your account.
 2. In the customer portal navigation, select **Devices > Device List**.

-You will see your devices, sorted by device name.
-Citrix NetScaler VPX devices have "NetScaler" as the Device Type.
+You will see your devices, sorted by device name. {{site.data.keyword.vpx_full}} devices have "NetScaler" as the Device Type.

 On the left side of the row for your NetScaler, click the arrow to expand the line and show the Username and a masked password for NetScaler management access.